-For example, a space of 5000 square feet will have a dining area with 3000 square feet and a kitchen with 2000 square feet.
-With 200 seats, that gives about 15 square feet to each guest.
+For example, a space of 5000 square feet will have a dining area with 3000 square feet and a kitchen of 2000 square feet.
+With 200 seat, the restaurant would provide roughly 15 square feet per seated guest.

 It’s crucial to allow guests some elbow room.
 SeatingExpert.com suggests leaving at least:

 24-30 inches between corners of diagonal tables